JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 It will also, in the narrower context of blue `Actions` icons, supersede any global color overrides of the default blue icon color.

 ### Custom Icons
-The default IntelliJ IDEA UI icons can be replaced by custom icons.
+The default IntelliJ Platform UI icons can be replaced by custom icons.
 The file format for icons is SVG.
 The [JetBrains Platform UI Guideline for Icons](https://jetbrains.design/intellij/principles/icons/) has detailed specifications for icons.